Mr4k/blog/content/differentiable-dithering.md

 Colab source code can be found [here](https://gist.github.com/Mr4k/1f1b7ecaf30de073a50cbedd0da4dc82).

 **Problem**
 Let's say we want to reduce the number of colors in an image.
-For example consider the image of fruit below:
+For example consider the picture of fruit below:
 <p align="center">
 	<img src="/images/differentiable-dithering/fruit.jpg" width="50%" >
 </p>